cmoffroad/osm-guidelines/CONTRIBUTE.md

 ## HOW TO CONTRIBUTE FURTHER ?

 ### Add missing `surface=paved` or `surface=unpaved` to existing roads
-Make sure to split the road segment share different surface conditions.
+Make sure to split the road segment that shares different surface conditions.

-> Note: it's ok to use a more precise surface type however beware some terms are too vague and misused e.g. `dirt`, `ground` and will be replaced with `unpaved`
+> Note: it's ok to use a more precise surface type however beware some terms are too vague and misused e.g. `dirt`, `ground`

 ### Add missing `source=GPS` tag to road segments that have been confirmed via a ground survey
 Make sure to split the road segment if part of it has not been surveyed.